TL;DR:

 Yes — many women notice thinning or short regrowth hairs around the hairline and temples.
 This is normal and typically one of the first areas to recover.

-What's the best shampoo for postpartum hair loss in South Africa?
+What's the best shampoo for postpartum hair loss?

-Look for professional-grade formulas with caffeine, biotin, or zinc pyrithione.
-At Partners Hair, we stock a curated range of scalp-supportive shampoos suited to postpartum hair — available online and in salon across South Africa.
+Look for professional-grade sulphate-free formulas with caffeine, biotin, or zinc pyrithione.
+Partners Hair stocks scalp-supportive shampoos suited to postpartum hair — available online and in salon across Cape Town.